-Dr. Daniel López is a Project Leader in the Microsystems and Nanotechnology Division in the Physical Measurement Lab.
+Daniel Lopez is a Visiting Guest Researcher in the Microsystems and Nanotechnology Division in the Physical Measurement Lab, and a Professor of Electrical Engineering at Penn State University.
 He received his Ph.D. in Physics from the Instituto Balseiro in Argentina in 1996.
 After obtaining his Ph.D., he worked as a Postdoctoral Fellow at IBM T. J. Watson Research Center doing research in the field of vortex physics in high-temperature superconductors.
 In 1998 he joined Bell Laboratories (Murray Hill, NJ) as a full-time Research Staff member where he started developing micro and nano-machines for optical communications, imaging, and quantum sensing.
 In 2000 he received the Bell Labs President's Gold Award, the highest recognition award at Bell Laboratories for developing disruptive technologies with a direct impact on the business.
 In 2009 he moved to Argonne National Laboratory to lead the Nanofabrication and Devices group, a group that studies the fundamental science behind the development of micro- and nanoscale systems and supports more than 300 users per year, providing technical guidance and access to an 18,000 sq. ft. cleanroom.
 In 2020, he joined the research staff at NIST in Gaithersburg, MD.

 His research career covered many areas, such as novel materials, micromechanics, optical MEMS, and nanofabrication, but a common theme has been to use the interplay among mechanics, photonics, and materials science to advance fundamental research and bridge the gap with practical applications.
 Some recent notable examples of his research include the fabrication of today's fastest and densest spatial light modulators, the development of methods to improve the performance of oscillators using nonlinear resonators, the most precise characterization of the quantum mechanical Casimir interaction, and the development of optical nanosystems incorporating metasurfaces onto MEMS devices.